MarcusFDev/alien-evader-project2/README.md

 - Users can control the alien with `A & D` or `Left & Right Arrow` keys and `Space` to Jump.
 - Users are to jump across the buildings and not fall down.
 Two game over conditions exist, one for falling down between the buildings & one if you hit the left side of the canvas.
 - Buildings act as platforms, 7 variations of buildings were designed and randomly are created utilizing an array in `game.js`.
 - Score increases over time the longer the game is active and gives the user a reason to keep playing.

+Mobile & Tablet Devices:

+- Left & Right arrow keys were implemented for touchscreen devices, to jump the user can tap anywher eon their screen.
+These are hidden by default and appear only on touchscreen sized devices.
+- Some settings were slightly tweaked to make the gameplay more enjoyable on small devices such as platform distance.

 ![Alien Evader Game image](assets/images/site-images/site-game-img.png)